 The quick and choppy shots end with their climbing up out of the mauve room, so I'm going to try enumerating the shots again, just because it helps to provide structure here.

-(69) They climb out on top of a metal box that is much smaller than the area out of which they emerge, and though we would expect the purple sea instead there is only starry sky.
+(69) They climb out on top of a metal box that is much smaller than the area out of which they emerge, and though we would expect the purple sea instead there is only the white-flecked sky.
 (70) She seems to try to explain something to him as she approaches a large metal dome on the box, (71) but he shakes his head to show he doesn't understand her.
 (72) She continues trying to explain.
 (73) Cooper.
 (74) She grasps a lever on the dome, (75) faces Cooper, (76) a shot of him continuing to watch her, (77) and she pulls the lever down.
 Still touching the dome she crackles with electricity.
 (78) Helpless, Cooper watches.
 (79) She continues being shocked.
 (80) Cooper watching.
 (81) Shocking of the woman.
 (82) Cooper.
-(83) She is finally shocked off the box, (84) Cooper watching as (85) she falls away into the starry sky.
+(83) She is finally shocked off the box, (84) Cooper watching as (85) she falls away into the "starry" sky.
 (86) Cooper.
 (87) The woman disappears.
 (88) Cooper.
-(89) The starry sky.
+(89) The "starry" sky.

 We see how when she pulled the lever, the glow that had infused the scene stops.

-(90) A medium close-up of Cooper with the starry sky behind him.
+(90) A medium close-up of Cooper with the white-flecked sky behind him.
 A metallic creaking begins.
 Though we've seen the woman fall a great distance, we begin to have the feeling of the environment as being a hologram construct.
 (91) Looking down into deep space below the box, (92) Cooper is then shocked when (93) the face of Major Garland Briggs, gigantic, semi-transparent, passes by.
 (94) Cooper watches.
 (95) The face of Major Briggs.
 (96) Cooper.
 (97) Major Briggs speaks.

 GARLAND BRIGGS: Blue rose.